 The collectors protect the birds for some time before laying, keeping a rifle on the marshes to kill any foxes or other animals that might eat the eggs.
 Their attention also deters poachers (thieves rather than cooks).
 “The colonies wouldn’t be there if it wasn’t for the collectors,” says Downey.

-The cancer charity Macmillan holds an annual Gulls’ Eggs City Luncheon in May, now in its 24th year and a fixture in the City’s social calendar.
+The cancer charity Macmillan holds an annual Gulls’ Eggs City Luncheon in May, now a fixture in the City’s social calendar.
 When it started, the eggs cost 4p each; now as some of the best eggs they are about £4.
 Such is the success that a Manchester equivalent has been set up, the Brown Shipley Gulls’ Egg Luncheon.

 Whatever the type of egg you use, it always benefits from careful cooking.
 Even boiling an egg is not as straightforward as it sounds.
 Delia Smith caused a stir when she issued detailed instructions on this task in her book How to Cook.
 She believes that a soft-boiled egg should be put into simmering water, not boiling.
 But for the best texture, a hard-boiled egg is best started in cold water, heated to a simmer and then carefully timed.

 They have to be freshly-laid for poaching but when it comes to meringues and cakes, in his book Short and Sweet, baker Dan Lepard recommends cooking with eggs that are a week or more old.
 “Often the best ingredients have settled a little,” he says.
 Apparently, some chefs even leave egg whites out of the fridge, covered in cling film, in order to make better macaroons.